-Completed in 1504, the Chiostro del Bramante (Bramante’s Cloister) is an historic building, part of the monumental complex of Santa Maria della Pace.
+Completed in 1504, the Chiostro del Bramante (Bramante’s Cloister) is a historic building, part of the monumental complex of Santa Maria della Pace.
 It was the first building completed by the great Renaissance architect Donato Bramante (1444 – 1514) in the city of Rome.

 The church of Santa Maria della Pace (on the right) in the 17th century; etching by Giovanni Battista Falda

 As mentioned, the cloister is annexed to the church of Santa Maria della Pace, built at the end of the 15th century by Pope Sixtus IV (the facade was designed by Pietro da Cortona in the mid-17th century).
-The cloister, designed by Donato Bramante, on a commission by cardinal Oliviero Carafa, and completed in 1504, is widely considered one of the architectural masterpieces of Italian Renaissance.
+The cloister, designed by Donato Bramante, on a commission by Cardinal Oliviero Carafa, and completed in 1504, is widely considered one of the architectural masterpieces of Italian Renaissance.

 The facade of the church of Santa Maria della Pace in Rome today; photo by nekotank

 The Bramante’s Cloister in 1841 in an etching by Domenico Amici

 What to see and do at the Bramante’s Cloister